Patagonia, Mantra and Night and Day will be open on Christmas Day in Arrowtown. Merry Christmas and a Happy Holidays.

 5. Step back in time

 The old Gaol is on Cardigan Street, just a short walk from the centre of Arrowtown.
-Built in 1876, it was in use until 1987 and is a rare surviving example of a stone jail.
+Built in 1876, it was in use until the 1930s (with a one-off use in 1987 for some rowdy New Years partygoers!) and is a rare surviving example of a stone jail.
 Mary MacKillop cottage is located in the grounds of St Patrick’s Catholic Church and was originally built as a miner’s house around 1870.
 It has had various uses over the years including a church school, a convent, and now as a display for the life and work of Sister Mary and the sisters who travelled with her.
 St Paul’s Anglican Church has remained almost unchanged over the last one hundred years aside from a stained glass window which depicts the trees, hills and valleys of the area and the gold from which the town sprang.
 St Johns Presbyterian Church was built in 1873 and the historic stone church is connected with a more modern hall.
 The Arrow Kilwinning Lodge (Masonic Lodge) meanwhile, is just up on the hill on Wiltshire Street.
 The Lodge has been used by Freemasons since 1888 and occasionally it opens for guests so people can view the rare hand-painted friezes and emblems depicting Masonic symbolism.

 Visit the Our history page to find out more about Arrowtown’s past.